They say you are what you eat – but did you know that the acidity of your mouth changes directly because of your diet?

 Thankfully, by understanding the impacts of your dietary acid intake and by performing proper oral maintenance, you can limit the effects that these foods have on your teeth.

-Cola is the most acidic of all those listed at 2.6 pH – and while juice
+Cola is the most acidic drink of all those listed (2.6 pH).
+However, juice

-is acidic we explain why it is still considered healthy below.
+is also acidic (3.5 pH), but it is still considered healthy, and we discuss this below.

 Your Enamel & Dental Erosion